kokkos/kokkos/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

 Please provide a concise, clear description of the bug, as well as any available error logs.
 Feel free to contact the Kokkos Slack `# build` channel for further discussion of your issue.
+Please add labels to the issue.
+In particular, the `Backend-*` labels and the `Spack` and `CMake` labels help the dev-team to quickly identify a developer to help you.

 **Please include the following for a minimal reproducer**